Meet the Maker: The inspiration and process behind my linocut prints

 I didn’t plan to.
 I couldn’t imagine working as a commercial designer in highly pressurised head offices for the rest of my career.

 I had been visualising ideas for what to do next.
-I didn’t think setting up a business would work as I much prefer to work with a team, rather than in isolation on my own.
-I don’t feel like that now as I have daily contact and feedback from customers and clients.
+I didn’t think setting up a business would work as I prefer working with a team rather than in isolation alone.
+I don’t feel like that now, as I have daily contact and feedback from customers and clients.

 I feel so much more creatively energised than I did before.
-I love being able to work with like mind people that share similar values and interests.
+I love being able to work with like-minded people who share similar values and interests.

 What drew you to printmaking?

 I have always loved working with my hands and making things.
 I tried a small linocut at a craft fair.
-I loved the spontaneity of making marks with the tools, the quality of line and the graphic style of the final print.
-It enables me to distill the landscape down into simple lines.
+I loved the spontaneity of making marks with the tools, the line quality and the final print's graphic style.
+It enables me to distil the landscape down into simple lines.

 Where do you work?

-Like many artist and makers I first started out working on my kitchen table.
-I used my very cold and dusty garage for printing.
+Like many artists and makers, I started working on my kitchen table.
+I used my freezing cold and dusty garage for printing.

-Redundancy money was the opportunity to convert my garage into a light and airy insulated garden studio.
-I live in a quite suburb of York, with a view of Holgate Windmill.
+Redundancy money allowed me to convert my garage into a light, airy, insulated garden studio.
+I live in a quiet suburb of York, with a view of Holgate Windmill.

 When it goes wrong

-Not every design goes to plan.
+Not all designs go to plan.
 The linocut process is a length one.
-You cant stick Lino back, so a lot of thought goes into the planning of a design.
+You can't stick Lino back, so a lot of thought goes into planning a design.

-I think most creatives very self critical and are their own worst enemies.
+Most creatives are very self-critical and are their own worst enemies.
 I have a poster on my studio wall with each stage of the creative process.

-I used to get ready annoyed with myself but I’ve got better and just take a step back and walk away for a while when I’m at number 3.
+I used to get annoyed with myself, but I’ve gotten better.
+I just stepped back and walked away for a while when I was at number three.

 What are you working on at the moment?

-With the longer days of summer, I'm trying to spend as much time as possible out in the countryside gathering inspiration, as well as developing new designs in my print studio.
-I’ve recently been on walking and cycling trips to St Bees, Ennerdale and Buttermere in the Lake District, Northumberland and St Abbs, as well as the Esk Valley in the North York Moors National Park and the Yorkshire Coast.
-I’ll be working on new linocut designs from the photos I took over the next 6 months.
+With the longer days of summer, I'm spending as much time as possible out in the countryside, gathering inspiration and developing new designs in my print studio.
+I’ve recently been on walking and cycling trips to St Bees, Ennerdale and Buttermere in the Lake District, Northumberland and St Abbs, and the Esk Valley in the North York Moors National Park and the Yorkshire Coast.
+I’ll be working on new linocut designs from the photos I took over the next six months.

 I will use some of these new designs to apply for York Open Studios and Printfest next year.
 Some of my new North York Moors prints will be saved for a group exhibition with York Printmakers at the Inspired by...
 Gallery at the North York Moors National Park Centre in Danby next year.